I raise Golden Retriever puppies, Clumber Spaniel puppies & Golden and a few Doodles puppies!

 My hours of operation are Mon-Sunday 9am-9pm. (if I don't respond immediately I will get back to you as soon as I can!)

 Not all of my dogs are in my home, although I would love it if they could be, its just not possible.
 But all my dogs are living in a very nice, comfortable facility!
 We have recently built 4 new kennel facilities .(PICS POSTED IN KENNEL PICS).
 ALL of our puppies are sold as pet quality, with a spay/neuter contract (unless discussed otherwise).
 Pictures will be posted!!!
-If you have any questions or would like to make an appointment to come visit a puppy don't hesitate to CALL me at 641-895-4345 (if no one answers please leave a message) Email firstname.lastname@example.org
+If you have any questions or would like to make an appointment to come visit a puppy don't hesitate to CALL me at 641-895-4345 DUE TO ALL ROBO CALLS PLEASE TEXT OR LEAVE MESSAGE Email firstname.lastname@example.org

 Also please take in consideration when purchasing a puppy that puppies are very fragile and "MOTHER NATURE" can run her course and not all puppies may survive.
 However, if this does happen I will either happily replace your puppy with a new one of your choice, if I have one available, if not then you can be put on first pick of another litter.
 Don't forget to like our Facebook page by clicking on the Facebook icon below!

 We have the right to refuse a sale at anytime !!

 I will be making a puppy run in May so anyone wanting a puppy from Addison or Maggie and cant make the trip I can transport to you. for a fee

 I will be running down I-80 and will not get off of I-80 this is not door to door you might have to drive to get to me.